Missouri State Bears soccer

 The Missouri State Bears men's soccer team represents Missouri State University in NCAA Division I men's soccer.
-As of the current 2025 NCAA soccer season, the Bears are competing in the American Conference (American) after more than 30 years as a member of the Missouri Valley Conference.
+Since the 2025 NCAA soccer season, the Bears have competed in the American Conference (American), following more than 30 years as a member of the Missouri Valley Conference.
 The team plays its home matches at Betty & Bobby Allison South Stadium.
-They are currently coached by Michael Seabolt, who is in his fourth season as head coach.
+They are currently coached by Michael Seabolt, who completed his fourth season as head coach in 2025.
 Missouri State has made 9 NCAA tournament appearances, most recently in 2024.
 The Bears' overall record in the NCAA tournament is 3–9.
 They have won 12 conference regular-season titles and three conference tournaments.
 Missouri State has had 8 players selected in the MLS Draft.

 History

 Conference memberships

 For the first seven years of the program's existence, it was an independent.
 They switched their conference affiliation for a year in 1989 to the Association of Mid-Continent Universities (now known as the Summit League).
 They switched back to being an independent for the 1990 season.
 From 1991 to 2024, the team was a member of the Missouri Valley Conference.
 In May 2024, Missouri State announced it would move its athletic program to Conference USA, which sponsors soccer only for women, effective in July 2025.
 In October 2024, the Bears were announced as a new men's soccer associate of the American, also effective in 2025.
 (Note: The Bears' new conference was known at the time of announcement as the American Athletic Conference.
 The word "Athletic" was dropped in July 2025.)

 Prior to 2005, Missouri State was known as Southwest Missouri State.